Fun Teaching Ideas for January: #2 is my Favorite!

 Coming back from Christmas Break some of us spent a lot of time reading and some of us didn’t.
 We usually ease back in with some fantastic January read alouds!
 Some of my favorites are: (this picture will take you to my Amazon Storefront there are more great book ideas there!
 I couldn’t fit them all into the image!

+This is my favorite teaching idea for January!
 What could be better than reading in front of a cozy fire?
 Now, I am pretty sure that your classroom doesn’t have a fireplace (mine doesn’t anyway), but you can do the next best thing!
 There are great fireplace Youtube videos!
 I use my projector to project one onto the big screen in my classroom.
 I searched “Fireplace with Music”.
 Here is an example!
 Isn’t it lovely?

 I also enjoy watching it snow!
 It’s very relaxing.
 I also put these on during work times!
 The kiddos LOVE them!